Curling at the 2026 Winter Olympics – Women's tournament

-The women's curling tournament of the 2026 Winter Olympics will be held at the Cortina Olympic Stadium in Cortina D’Ampezzo from 12 to 22 February 2026.
+The women's curling tournament of the 2026 Winter Olympics was held at the Cortina Olympic Stadium in Cortina d’Ampezzo from 12 to 22 February 2026.

-Ten nations will competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin will qualify for the medal round.
+Ten nations competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin qualified for the medal round.

+Sweden won the gold medal with Switzerland taking silver and Canada the bronze.